Pursue a thesis your senior year.

 Departmental Honors is a distinction conferred at the student's graduation for the successful completion of an approved two-semester academic thesis in the major discipline.

-Candidates for Departmental Honors must have at least a 3.2 cumulative GPA and at least a 3.5 in the major, and the project proposal must be approved by the Departmental Honors (DHON) Committee of the Faculty Senate before the student begins work on the project.
+Candidates for Departmental Honors must have at least a 3.2 cumulative GPA and at least a 3.5 GPA in the major, and a thesis proposal must be approved by the major department before the student begins work on the thesis.

-Questions or comments to: DHON@utc.edu
+Submit questions or comments to: DHON@utc.edu